semrush/intergalactic/website/docs/components/bulk-textarea/bulk-textarea.md

 ![](static/bulktextarea-error-navigation.png)

 When a button is clicked, the cursor moves to the first or last invalid row, depending on the button.
 The entire row's value is selected for quick deletion.
-The text next to the navigation buttons updates to "n out of n" when the cursor is moved using the buttons, keyboard, or mouse.
+The text next to the navigation buttons updates to _"n out of n"_ when the cursor is moved using the buttons, keyboard, or mouse.

 ![](static/bulktextarea-error-navigation-1.png)

 When navigating between invalid rows, the text next to the buttons is updated.

-If you move from an invalid row to a valid row, the counter stays the same.
+If you move from an invalid row to a valid row, the counter in the text stays the same.

 ### Resize control